unboxed/unboxed.co/source/blog/2017-01-31-taking-action-to-combat-health-inequalities-in-lambeth-s-portuguese-community-in-three-hours.md

 “He can’t afford the rent on his own so has to share a bedroom with three other men.”<br/>
 “He’s HIV+.
 He carries a stigma with this.”<br/>

-We’re now beginning to form a more and more potential faces of people within Lambeth’s wider community, directly from people they engage with on a close basis.<br/>
+We’re now beginning to form more and more potential faces of people within Lambeth’s wider community, directly from people they engage with on a close basis.<br/>

 ![Lambeth Portuguese community workshop 9](http://i1291.photobucket.com/albums/b548/grammccram/IMG_8462_zpsjxfgcuoz.jpg)